-- Premium members with active integrations receive a unique link to a folder containing separate, customized reports for each integration.
+- Premium members with active integrations receive a unique link to a folder containing separate, customized reports with data for each integration in the prior month.

-- Premium members who don't have an active integration yet receive a link to a shared folder that contains general reports with aggregated data for all active member integrations.
+- Premium members who don't have an active integration yet receive a unique link to a folder containing customized reports with email statistics for their institution, as well as a link to a folder which contains general reports with aggregated data for all active member integrations.

-If you are premium member and do not currently receive the monthly member newsletter, please contact firstname.lastname@example.org
+If you are an ORCID member and do not currently receive the monthly member newsletter, please contact firstname.lastname@example.org

 Premium members with active intgrations